-The Association of Programmes in Translation and Interpreting UK and Ireland was founded in 2017 with the participation of universities from across the UK and Ireland.
+The Association of Programmes in Translation and Interpreting UK and Ireland is a UK Charity (Registered Charity Number 1186315) that was founded in 2017 with the participation of universities from across the UK and Ireland.
 Its dual objective is to improve the quality of translation and interpreting teaching at British and Irish institutions by allowing exchange of good practice and by creating greater links with professional associations while improving outreach by establishing links with secondary schools to help increase participation on T&I programmes.
 Membership to APTIS is open to every British or Irish HE institution that has programmes in translation and/or interpreting studies.

 Elected Executive Committee